ting11222001/Smartsheet-Pipeline/README.md

 - Lambda validates and processes incoming row data
 - DynamoDB table defined in SAM template, written to via boto3
 - S3 export triggered when `status == "Complete"`
-- CI/CD with GitHub Actions
+- CI/CD with GitHub Actions (CI runs `sam build` on every push.
+CD deploys to AWS on merge to main)

 ## In Progress